The Lord of the Rings: The Return of the King: Box office

 In the US and Canada, it is the 27th highest-grossing film, the highest-grossing 2003 film, and the highest-grossing entry in The Lord of the Rings trilogy.
 The film set an opening Wednesday record with $34 million.
 This record was first surpassed by Spider-Man 2 in 2004 and ranks as the seventh largest Wednesday opening.
 Additionally, it was ranked as the highest December opening day, holding that record for less than a decade before getting dethroned by The Hobbit: An Unexpected Journey in 2012.
 The film opened a day earlier for a midnight showing and accounted for about $8 million.
 This was nearly twice the first-day total of The Fellowship of the Ring — which earned $18.2 million on its opening day in 2001 — as well as a significant increase over The Two Towers — which earned $26.1 million on its debut in 2002.
 Part of the grosses came from the Trilogy Tuesday event, in which the Extended Editions of the two previous films were played on 16 December before the first midnight screening.
 For two years, The Return of the King would hold the record for having the highest midnight screenings gross until 2005 when it was given to Star Wars: Episode III – Revenge of the Sith.
 The film went on to make an opening weekend of $72.6 million making it the second-highest opening weekend for a New Line Cinema film, behind Austin Powers in Goldmember.
-In addition, it had the third largest opening weekend of that year, after The Matrix Reloaded and X2.
+In addition, it had the third-highest opening weekend of 2003, after The Matrix Reloaded and X2.
+Overall, the film ranked number one at the domestic box office during its first weekend, beating out Mona Lisa Smile, Something's Gotta Give, The Last Samurai and Stuck on You.
 With a total gross of $125.1 million, the film had the biggest five-day Wednesday opening of all time, surpassing the previous record held by Star Wars: Episode I – The Phantom Menace.
-The next year, this record would be beaten by Shrek 2.
+It would hold this record for five months until it was beaten by Shrek 2 the following May.
 Its Friday-Sunday opening weekend was a record-high for December (first surpassed by I Am Legend).
 The film also set single-day records for Christmas Day and New Year's Day (both first surpassed by Meet the Fockers).